jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ![Flowchart](https://github.com/SFGLab/Team1_Gene_Prioritization_GNN/blob/b790a73be0bdb8c3d208f48653adf3c490986681/GNN%20for%20GD%20proiritization.drawio%20(7).png)

-### How to use this repo
+### How to use this repository?

 Why clone it?

 How to use it?
 Why and how build upon it?

 Draft: to apply the methods we validated as working, to research further rare diseases in a similar fashion.
 To expand this project into a more comprehensive benchmarking of available methods.